openlab-at-city-tech/openlab/wp-content/plugins/ultimate-category-excluder/readme.txt

 1. Check the categories you want to exclude.

 == Changelog ==

+= 1.1 =
+* Bug fix for compatibility with Yoast Video SEO plugin.

 = 1.0 =
 * Bug fix thanks to Golemming (re. deprecated function mysql_get_server_info).